-The bread of the dead is a traditional sweet from Lombardy, prepared for All Saints’ Day.
-This typical recipe dates back centuries, when it was made as a tribute to the deceased, symbolizing affection and remembrance.
-Soft on the inside, with a delicate crunch on the outside, the bread of the dead is enriched with cookies, raisins, almonds, and a mix of spices that fill the house with autumnal aromas.
+The bread of the dead is a traditional dessert from Lombardy, prepared for All Saints’ Day.
+This typical recipe dates back centuries when it was made as a tribute to the deceased, a symbol of affection and remembrance.
+Soft inside, with a delicate crunch outside, the bread of the dead is enriched with dry biscuits, raisins, almonds, and a mix of spices that fill the house with autumn scents.
 Perfect for the colder days, this dessert is ideal to enjoy with a cup of tea or hot coffee.
-Discover how to prepare this All Saints’ Day sweet, simple yet rich in history and flavor, by following my step-by-step recipe!
+Discover how to prepare this All Saints’ Day dessert, simple yet rich in history and flavor, by following my step-by-step recipe!

 bread of the dead